apache/dolphinscheduler/docs/docs/en/guide/installation/standalone.md

 > **_NOTICE:_**
 >
 > - Due to DolphinScheduler's multi-tenant task switch user using command `sudo -u {linux-user} -i`, the deployment user needs to have `sudo` privileges and be password-free.
 If novice learners don’t understand, you can ignore this point for now.
-> - If you find the line "Defaults requirett" in the `/etc/sudoers` file, please comment the content.
+> - If you find the line "Defaults requiretty" in the `/etc/sudoers` file, please comment the content.

 ## Start DolphinScheduler Standalone Server